bzcheeseman/Dali/cpp/README.md

 ---------------

-Zealous use of `std::shared_ptr` appears to be the way of the future for managing both the backpropagation `Backward` classes that keep track of previous memory use in other steps, and the overall forward structure of the operations.
+Zealous use of `std::shared_ptr` appears to be the way of the future for managing both the backpropagation; `<functional>`'s lambda functions keep track of previous memory use in other steps, and the overall forward structure of the operations.

 ### Multithreading